asyncapi/modelina/examples/generate-go-enums/README.md

 # Go Data Models

-A basic example of how to Modelina render enums values in Go.
+A basic example of how Modelina renders enum values in Go.

 ## How to run this example